NY AG files lawsuit to dissolve NRA; NRA files counter lawsuit

 ALBANY, N.Y.
-(NEWS10) — New York Attorney General Letitia James is trying to take down the biggest “pro-gun” organization in the country, the National Rifle Association, with a lawsuit to dissolve the organization.
+(WTEN) — New York Attorney General Letitia James is trying to take down the biggest “pro-gun” organization in the country, the National Rifle Association, with a lawsuit to dissolve the organization.

 It comes as a challenge to the NRA’s non-profit status.
 James is charging the NRA with “illegal conduct.”
 She alleges current and former NRA leaders diverted “millions of dollars from the charitable mission” for personal use.